Legacy Trust Group

 §9The Unlimited Marital (Gift & Estate) Deduction

-Just as there are unlimited deductions available for transfers to qualified charities made either during lifetime or upon decease, there is also an unlimited deduction available to the asset-owner transferor when making transfers to his or her legal spouse (if the spouse is a U.S. citizen) at either lifetime or upon decease.
+Just as there are unlimited deductions available for transfers to qualified charities made either during lifetime or upon decease, there is also an unlimited deduction available to the asset-owner transferor when making transfers to his/her legal spouse (if the spouse is a US citizen) at either lifetime or upon decease.
 Just prior to the passage of the Economic Recovery Tax Act (ERTA) of 1981, the marital deduction was limited to only $250,000 or one-half of the decedent spouse/transferor's gross estate, whichever was greater.
 ERTA changed all of that with the enactment of the unlimited marital deduction (UMD), which has stayed in place ever since.
 That change also opened additional areas of opportunity for planning among spouses and ultimately for the benefit of their families.

-With the use of RLTs, a marital deduction trust can be created at the death of the first spouse to die where the decedent spouse can retain control of the marital deduction property and yet benefit the surviving spouse for her lifetime.
-Such a trust is normally referred to as a “Qualified Terminable Interest Property” (QTIP) Trust.
-As a general rule, the QTIP is funded with the decedent spouse's estate value, if any, that exceeds the exemption equivalent amount and can be used to qualify for the marital deduction without being allocated outright to the surviving spouse — thus avoiding the loss of control of that part of his estate.
+With the use of RLTs, a marital deduction trust can be created at the death of the first spouse to die, where the decedent spouse can retain control of the marital deduction property and yet benefit the surviving spouse for her lifetime.
+Such a trust is normally referred to as a Qualified Terminable Interest Property (QTIP) Trust.
+As a general rule, the QTIP is funded with the decedent spouse's estate value, if any, that exceeds the exemption equivalent amount, and can be used to qualify for the marital deduction without being allocated outright to the surviving spouse — thus avoiding the decedent spouse's loss of control over that part of his estate.
 At the surviving spouse's decease, the QTIP Trust distributions are administered according to the terms of the trust established by the decedent spouse before his decease.

 §10Applying Transfer Tax Planning for a Married Couple

-Alternately, that same surviving spouse/trustee is generally given a limited power of appointment over assets held in the credit shelter trust (often referred to as Trust “B”), which is funded with the trust property that was deemed owned by the decedent spouse.
-A limited power of appointment over Trust “B” — such as having the right to receive distributions under a health, education, maintenance & support (HEMS) standard in addition to receiving all income — allows the surviving spouse/trustee to receive benefits of the credit shelter trust without having the value of such credit shelter trust deemed a part of her taxable estate upon her decease.
+Anyone having retained or who has been granted a general power of appointment over a group of assets will be deemed to be the owner of such assets (and the value thereof) for transfer tax purposes upon his decease, EVEN THOUGH he may not have ever exercised any such power over those assets during his lifetime.
+A classic example is where a surviving spouse/trustee of a living trust will generally retain a general power of appointment over assets deemed to be her sole and separate property and her one-half undivided interest in trust property jointly owned with her spouse (often referred to as Trust "A" assets).
+Alternately, that same surviving spouse/trustee is generally given a limited power of appointment over assets held in the credit shelter trust (often referred to as Trust "B"), which is funded with the trust property deemed owned by the decedent spouse.
+A limited power of appointment over Trust "B" — such as the right to receive distributions under a health, education, maintenance & support (HEMS) standard in addition to receiving all income — allows the surviving spouse/trustee to receive benefits of the credit shelter trust under the HEMS standard without having the value of such credit shelter trust deemed a part of her taxable estate upon her decease.

-However, as of 2011, a decedent spouse's “unused” exemption amount (sometimes called exclusion amount) can be ported to the surviving spouse's estate at the time of her decease.
+However, as of 2011, a decedent spouse's unused exemption amount (sometimes called exclusion amount) can be ported to the surviving spouse's estate at the time of her decease.
 This is called the Deceased Spousal Unused Exclusion (DSUE) or portability election.
-The DSUE can be elected on Form 706 (estate tax return) if done within nine months of the surviving spouse's death.
+The DSUE can be elected on the Form 706 (estate tax return) if done within nine months of the surviving spouse's death.
 That allowance, when used, can potentially save a significant amount on estate taxes for a wealthy family.

 §11The Practical End-Result Applications